containerd/cri/docs/crictl.md

 CRICTL User Guide
 =================
-This document presumes you already have `containerd` and `cri-containerd` installed and running.
+This document presumes you already have `containerd` with the `cri` plugin installed and running.

 This document is for developers who wish to debug, inspect, and manage their pods, containers, and container images.

-Before generating issues against this document, `containerd`, `cri-containerd`, or `crictl` please make sure the issue has not already been submitted.
+Before generating issues against this document, `containerd`, `containerd/cri`, or `crictl` please make sure the issue has not already been submitted.

 ## Install crictl
-If you have not already installed crictl please install the version compatible with the `cri-containerd` you are using.
+If you have not already installed crictl please install the version compatible with the `cri` plugin you are using.
 If you are a user, your deployment should have installed crictl for you.
 If not, get it from your release tarball.
 If you are a developer the current version of crictl is specified [here](../hack/utils.sh).
 A helper command has been included to install the dependencies at the right version: